What Does The Root Infer Mean In The Word Inferior

 Here's a breakdown of how "infer" relates to other Latin words:

-• Inferus: As mentioned, this is the base word meaning "low."
+• Inferus: Going back to this, this is the base word meaning "low."

 • Inferior: The comparative form of inferus, meaning "lower."